x1aoy6ng/PicoCTF-Challenge/Forensics/Information.md

 picoCTF{the_m3tadata_1s_modified}

 # Command
-exiftool - read, write or create files echo - display lines of strings that are passed as arguments
+exiftool - read, write or create files <br>
+echo - display lines of strings that are passed as arguments